 Digital Signal Processing Education Kit

-A full set of lecture slides, ready for use in a typical 10-12-week undergraduate course (full syllabus below)
+- A full set of lecture slides, ready for use in a typical 10-12-week undergraduate course (see full syllabus).

 - Prerequisites: Basic C programming, elementary mathematics.

-To produce students who can design DSP systems and create commercially-viable audio applications using high-performance and energy-efficient Arm processors.
+To develop the ability to implement DSP systems and create commercially viable audio applications using high performance and energy-efficient Arm processors.